Christina Tsafou: Career

 She trained to be an actor at Karolos Koun's Drama School.
-She became known for appearing in the series Θεσμοφοριάζουσες.
+She became known for appearing in the series Thesmoforiazouses.
 Her work also includes The Dreamcatcher, You Will Find Your Teacher, The Life of the Other and The Classmates.
 From 2003 to 2006 she was in the Greek TV comedy drama To kafe tis Charas.
 In 2014 she appeared in the Greek telenovella Symmathites.

 Her films include I love Karditsa and Larissa confidential.

 She has a son, Christos Zachariades, who is also an actor.